Office of Campus Safety (OCS)

 Emergency Notification System

-As a student you are automatically registered on the College's emergency notification system.
+All students are automatically registered on the College's emergency notification system.
 This system will call the student's home and/or cell phone in case of an emergency on campus.

 Campus Safety Dispatch